bitgreen/carbon-api-dashboard/api/README.md

 ### Build and Run
 from the project folder execute:
 ```
+# for development (the db will be wiped and some seed data will be loaded):
+./setup-dev.sh
+# for production: (the db is not loaded with seed data, please wait for a while to populate some records)
+./setup-prod.sh
+# run docker in detached mode
 docker compose up -d
 ```
-A database with some seed data, the Api Server and the Fetcher Server will be deployed.
+the Api Server and the Fetcher will be deployed.

+If you wish to reach the server from the public internet, please follow the Docker section in the main README.md..

+To use Docker for production enviromnent you should change the POSTGRES_PASSWORD: in the docker-compose.yml